henrikmathiesen/angular-fundamentals/README.md

 # angularFundamentals
+We go into more depth in Angular.
 Based on the course: https://app.pluralsight.com/library/courses/angularjs-fundamentals/table-of-contents